-In the fall of 2015, the university completed the Gambord Building.
-This academic building is located adjacent to the Library on Divarty Street, and further concentrates academic functions within the campus core.
+In the fall of 2015, the University completed Building 506.
+This academic building is located adjacent to the Tanimura & Antle Family Memorial Library on Divarty Street, and further concentrates academic functions within the Campus Core.

 Also in the fall of 2015, the Promontory apartments opened to students, adding 569 of the 789 approved new student beds.
-For the first time, housing was built by a third-party developer and later purchased by the CSUMB Corporation and transferred to the campus.
-To connect the project-located along Eighth Street on the campus border-to the campus core, CSUMB constructed its first fully separated bike and pedestrian path.
+For the first time, housing was built by a third-party developer and later purchased by the CSUMB Corporation and transferred to the Campus.
+To connect the project-located along Eighth Street on the Campus border-to the Campus Core, CSUMB constructed its first fully separated bike and pedestrian path.

-Demolition of the remaining abandoned military structures on campus began in 2015, and is expected to be complete by 2018.
-This will significantly improve the visual character of the campus, given the structures' current state of disrepair.
+Demolition of the remaining abandoned military structures on Campus began in 2015, and is expected to be complete by 2018.
+This will significantly improve the visual character of the Campus, given the structures' current state of disrepair.

-Infrastructure projects on campus have improved bike and pedestrian safety, increased on-site stormwater percolation, and upgraded heating hot water connections.
+Infrastructure projects on Campus have improved bike and pedestrian safety, increased on-site stormwater percolation, and upgraded heating hot water connections.